Tour Guide

 Post Office Room

-All artefacts in this room were generously donated by Bill Colquhoun, who was the postmaster from 1976-1986.
-Upon entering, notice is the original mail slot which was eventually replaced in the 1970s.
-Through the doors on the right, there are the old-style combination lock mailboxes that were installed in Vidora, SK in 1924.
-On the left is an old scale used to weigh parcels.
+Upon entering, you’ll notice the original mail slot—used for many years before being replaced in the 1970s.
+Through the doors on the right are the old-style combination lock mailboxes, originally installed in Vidora, Saskatchewan, in 1924.
+On the left sits an antique scale once used for weighing parcels.

 Boardwalk Room

-Geraldine Moodie Women’s Gallery (The Grand Theatre Room)
+Geraldine Moodie Women’s Gallery

 The Medical Room